Manage message queues

 crontab group entry:

-See Configure and run cron for more information about using cron with Magento.
+cron schedules according to your business needs.
+See Configure and run cron for more information about using

 You can also use a process manager such as Supervisor to monitor the status of processes.
-The manager can use the CLI to restart the processes as needed.
+The manager can use the command line to restart the processes as needed.

 Command line interface